 Leaders have designed an ambitious curriculum.
 Despite the disruptions of the COVID-19 pandemic, everyone has worked tirelessly to bring this curriculum to life.
 Subject leaders share their expertise with staff and provide more help and support as needed.
 Curriculum planning is well structured.
 Teachers identify the key subject knowledge and vocabulary that pupils need to know and remember for future learning.
-However, some subject leaders lack a good understanding of how learning in the early years links into their subject area.
-This means that, in some subjects, expectations of what children can do when they enter Year 1 are too low.

 Leaders have taken decisive actions to improve the way that early reading is taught from nursery onwards.
 Children experience language-rich routines and activities right from the start.
 This paves the way for future learning.
 Once in Reception, children follow a well-structured phonics programme.
 Books are well matched to the sounds that pupils are learning.
 Teachers have high expectations and teach phonics well.
 They check that pupils are remembering and using new sounds.
 They keep a close eye on those pupils who are not keeping up.
-These pupils receive extra help, but they do not have enough time to practise and apply the new sounds.
-As a result, they do not become confident and fluent readers quickly enough.
+These pupils receive extra help.